avelino/awesome-go/README.md

 *Tools for help with continuous integration.*

+* [concourse](https://github.com/concourse/concourse) - Concourse is an automation system written in Go.
+It is most commonly used for CI/CD, and is built to scale to any kind of automation pipeline, from simple to complex.
 * [drone](https://github.com/drone/drone) - Drone is a Continuous Integration platform built on Docker, written in Go.
 * [duci](https://github.com/duck8823/duci) - A simple ci server no needs domain specific languages.
 * [gomason](https://github.com/nikogura/gomason) - Test, Build, Sign, and Publish your go binaries from a clean workspace.